-Many businesses and establishments readily salt & sand their walkways.
-Yellow Grit Boxes, provided by the City of Ottawa, are installed at a few key spots around town as well.
-These boxes are located close to steep hills and in areas where there are many pedestrians, seniors, and persons using mobility devices.
+Do-It-Yourself grit boxes, provided by the City of Ottawa, are installed at a few key spots around town.
+These yellow boxes are located close to steep hills and in areas where there are many pedestrians, seniors, and persons using mobility devices.

 Are you concerned about winter walking?
 Snow and ice can lead to difficulties getting where you want to go, especially for seniors, young school children, parents with strollers and toddlers, and people with mobility challenges.
 Falling and injuring yourself is a real concern.
 Some seniors become isolated when getting out is too difficult and miss opportunities to socialize with friends and family members.